CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

     Task: Specifies the task or action the AI should perform.

-    Output: Details the desired outcome or format for the AI's response (e.g., a list, explanation, code).
+    Output: Details the desired outcome or format for the AI's response.

     Constraint: Sets any limitations or boundaries for the AI’s response